Monticello Bootcamp Program

 What happened was in fact a completely unexpected, but glorious result.
 Businesses did start up and locate in downtown, but only a few as a result of this program.
 More importantly, Monticello became a center for information for entrepreneurs in the region, and a place for small business owners and fans to network.
 A "sandbox" so to speak, for people with the common goal and desire to grow and thrive in their own small businesses.
-New in Fall of 2018, the grant opportunity has opened up to anyone interested in opening a business in the Monticello community.

 About the Bootcamp Program...

 Statistics show that most business growth in any community occurs in smaller businesses.
 Statistics also show that most business failures are a result of the lack of business planning.
 The Monticello Bootcamp program walks participants through individual components of business planning, with the idea of making smarter and stronger business owners.
 Some may get decide against starting their own business, and some may decide now isn't their time to open- that's ok.
 The idea is to create stronger and smarter businesses, and help individuals realize when they can pull the trigger on opening their dream.
 Where the business is located isn't important to the program- there's enough information to share!